 The TP-Link Kasa Spot does everything you would want an indoors security camera to do, and it does it well, and it does it at a very affordable price as well.
 It offers night vision, two-way audio, and a wide 130-degree field of view for fitting more in the frame – and you can refine the motion alerts you get on your phone by adjusting their sensitivity and setting up custom activity zones.

-You can control and bring up the feed from the TP-Link Kasa Spot using either Amazon Alexa or Google Assistant, so you're covered as far as digital assistants go – it doesn't matter which one you're currently using (both the Neos and Blink above are Alexa-only).
+You can control and bring up the feed from the TP-Link Kasa Spot using either Amazon Alexa or Google Assistant, so you're covered as far as digital assistants go – it doesn't matter which one you're currently using.
 We're also fans of the TP-Link Kasa Spot setup process and accompanying app, which will help you get up and running in minutes even if you're not a trained IT installation expert.

-You can get motion alerts and connect to the live feed from your camera free of charge, but to keep clips for later viewing you'll need to sign up for a Kasa Care subscription: prices start at £2.99 a month, which gives you 30 days of video history in the cloud, lets you make manual recordings, and enables you to share clips as well.
+You can get motion alerts and connect to the live feed from your camera free of charge, but to keep clips for later viewing you'll need to sign up for a Kasa Care subscription (starting at £2.99 a month), which gives you 30 days of video history in the cloud, lets you make manual recordings, and enables you to share clips as well.

 The magnetic base makes the camera easy to fix just about anywhere, and we like the stylish-looking design as well.
 The Yi Smart Security Camera is also great when it comes to storage: clips of motion-captured events are stored in the cloud for free for 7 days, and there's the option to record video on to a local microSD card as well.
 You can either save clips triggered by motion, or have video being recorded around the clock.

 Pay £3.33 or more a month and you get more space in the cloud for more recordings and longer recordings, which is handy if you're going away for a fortnight and you want to catch up on everything that's been going on when you get back.
 It's an impressive all-round package from Yi.